Warren1001/PD2Info/Season_3_Issues.md

   - You may be installing into a folder that the PD2 launcher can't recognize.
 This commonly happens with letters that are not in the English alphabet (such is the case for many Asian languages).
 Try installing to a folder with only English letters (numbers and symbols allowed by Windows are also fine).

 ## **The launcher is stuck on updating**
-- Close your launcher.
-Launch it again in Admin mode.
+- Restart the launcher in Administrator mode.
-- Close your launcher.
-Check Task Manager and see if there's a ghost Game.exe process and end it.
+- Check Task Manager and see if there's a ghost Game.exe process and end it.
 If you don't know how, just restart your PC as this will solve that issue.
-- Close your launcher.
-Your anti-virus flagged `updater.exe`.
+- Your anti-virus flagged `updater.exe`.
 Check your anti-virus, restore the file, and whitelist/make an exclusion for the entire PD2 folder.
+Restart the launcher.

 ## **Trying to uninstall the ProjectD2 Launcher gives a "Access is denied" error**
 ###### Your anti-virus flagged something that belongs to PD2 and as such it won't let you delete or interact with the files, so uninstalling fails.